Angus Scrace

 Tim Williams

-Business Development Director, Finocomp
+Business Development Director, FinoComp

 “I believe there ought to be higher levels of transparency in financial services because encreased transparency can only be a good thing for all parties of the industry and, most importantly, the end customer.
 I support this initiative and would urge others to do so.
 The Symposium’s are a great forum to hear views from across the industry and shine a light on those areas that could be improved."